PeregrineLabs/Ecosystem/README.md

 The key words are self explanitory, as you can see each environment file expects the tool to be installed in a specific location.
 Some applications (like Maya) are generally installed in common locations (though can be installed on a network) where others are much more flexible.
 It is suggested that you review the .env files for the tools you may want to use to review the expected location.

 We've tried hard to keep all off the tools installed under `PG_SW_BASE` using the vendors name and then product version.
 Although this may be slightly non-standard the benefits greatly outweigh any downside.

+## Directory Assumptions
+For Ecosystem to work at your studio you may need to conform to how the .env files have been created (or create your own) thus having software installed in similar locations.
+For some tools we assume their default installation location (ie. Maya) and for others we try and install them into a central location with the root being

+	PG_SW_BASE

+thus allowing it to be either a local file system or a network mount.

+Please email the list below if it's not completely obvious where Ecosystem is looking for installed software, based on your feedback we can update this introduction to help others.

 ## Development
 Ecosystem in some form has been used for quite some time within Peregrine Labs though it has been extracted from a much larger system used to manage distributed workflows that wouldn't have leant itself as well to an open source project (remote push/pull from specific servers).
 With that said, if there is interest we would love to eventually evolve Ecosystem to create a more generic means of packaging up dependencies and depolying them along with environment management.